Stephens's kangaroo rat

 Stephens's kangaroo rat (Dipodomys stephensi) is a species of rodent in the family Heteromyidae.
 It is endemic to the Southern California region of the United States, primarily in western Riverside County.
 The species is named after American zoologist Frank Stephens (1849–1937).

 The natural habitat of Stephens's kangaroo rat is sparsely vegetated temperate grassland.
-This habitat has been destroyed or modified for agriculture throughout the species' range; as a result, Stephens's kangaroo rat is listed as an threatened species by the U.S. Fish and Wildlife Service.
+This habitat has been destroyed or modified for agriculture throughout the species' range; as a result, Stephens's kangaroo rat is listed as a threatened species by the U.S. Fish and Wildlife Service.
 It occurs sympatrically with the agile kangaroo rat, but tends to prefer few shrubs and gravelly soils to the agile's preference for denser shrubs.

 Description

 This kangaroo rat is part of the Dipodomys genus.
 Despite the common name, this is unrelated to an Australian kangaroo (Macropodidae).
 It is a medium size for its genus at 277 to 300mm in total length and an average weight of 67.26g.
 Its tail length is 164 to 180mm, which puts the tail about 1.45 times the length of the body.
 The color is described as being bicolored with tan to dark brown on the dorsal side and white on the ventral side.
 The soles of the hind limbs have a dusky color to them, there are a few white hairs on the tufts of the tail, and there are ventral and dorsal white stripes that run along the tail.